borntofrappe/fullstack-d3/README.md

 </div>
 ```

-In so doing, the position of the tooltip is made relative to the dedicated bar chart.
+In so doing, the position of the tooltip is made relative to the dedicated wrapper.

 ```css
 .wrapper {